Walking on the Wild Side

 Linda’s ability to depict the nuances of animals so precisely is no accident.
-Her love of animals and intuitive relationship with them allows her to forge an emotional connection with her subjects, which comes across clearly in the painting.
+Her love of animals and intuitive relationship with them allows her to form an emotional connection with her subjects, which comes across clearly in the painting.
 She has a broad practical and academic experience with animals including a stint handling show dogs professionally, some courses in anatomy and a wide exposure to the minutiae of animals in their natural habitat.

 Linda has won numerous awards for her art and pieces of her work can be found in the permanent collections of several libraries, museums and corporations.
 One of her highest honors was a painting commissioned in 1983 by the State of Wyoming as a gift to President Reagan.
 Linda herself presented it to the President.
-The painting, of an antelope, hung for many years in the living room of the President’s California residence, and was then moved by the President himself, to the Reagan Library in Simi Valley where it remains to this day.
+The painting, of antelope, hung for many years in the living room of the President’s California residence.
+It was moved by the President himself to the Reagan Library in Simi Valley where it remains to this day.

-Linda Budge has spent a lifetime honing her skills as a painter and cultivating her love for animals.
-Every new picture and every interaction with another four-legged friend has enhanced her knowledge of these creatures and her ability to portray them; and has provided those fortunate enough to have seen her work a unique, even revelatory glimpse into the animal kingdom.
+Linda has spent a lifetime honing her skills as a painter and cultivating her love for animals.
+Every new picture and every interaction with another critter has enhanced her knowledge of these animals and birds, and her ability to portray them; and has provided those fortunate enough to have seen her work, a unique, even revelatory, glimpse into the animal kingdom.